Lokalized

 bookCount == 50

-Note that the supported comparison operators for cardinality, ordinality, and gender forms are == and !=.
+Note that the supported comparison operators for cardinality, ordinality, gender, and phonetic forms are == and !=.
 You cannot say bookCount < CARDINALITY_FEW, for example.

 Alternative evaluation follows these rules: